 Sea Eagle FishSkiff 16 Inflatable

 The only inflatable boat in our round-up, the Sea Eagle FishSkiff 16 can carry two anglers and an outboard of up to six horsepower.
 You can also deflate it, roll it up, and stow it under the couch in your studio apartment or in the trunk of your Prius.
 Thanks to the light weight even with two people aboard it can still plane out (expect speeds in the mid-teens) with a small outboard, and the boat’s even self-bailing.
 Sticker price is a hair over $3,600 with a five-horse Honda.
 That makes this one of the least expensive options for a fishing boat that can carry multiple passengers as opposed to one-man craft – and the only one that you can stow virtually anywhere.
+Editor's Update: Since the publication of this article pricing for the FishSkiff and Honda package has increased by $249.
 Check out this short video we shot when we saw the Sea Eagle at the ICAST show this summer:

 For more information, visit Sea Eagle.

 We love that the Skimmer Skiff 14’6” gets you out on a fiberglass shallow-water fishing machine with a mere four inches of draft.
 A $8,750 buy-in gets you the rolled-edge version with a 20 horse Tohatsu outboard and a trailer.
 Take the remaining $1,250 and choose options ranging from rod holders to fishboxes.
 We also love the all-composite construction, full height transom, and easy to handle 275-pound displacement.
 You’ll have to plan in the cost of some additional but basic must-have features like a bilge pump ($140) and stainless-steel cleats ($255), but Skimmer’s totally custom outfitting means you won’t be paying for extra items you don’t want in the first place.